armaan-choudhary/eco/backend/readme.txt

 - Signup Bonus: Every new user receives +50 karma upon account creation.
 - Daily Login Bonus: +5 karma is automatically awarded for the first login each day.

+Quiz Karma Logic:
+- Daily Quizzes (`category: 'daily'`):
+    - Users earn +10 karma for each correct answer.
+    - No karma is deducted for wrong answers.
+- Keechak Quizzes (`category: 'keechak'`):
+    - Users lose 10 karma for each wrong answer.
+    - No karma is awarded for correct answers.

+Karma is updated immediately after quiz submission, and the results (karma earned/deducted) are shown to the user.

 ============================